BU-Spark/se-courtinfo-api/README.md

 docker-compose up -d
 ```

-To run the alembic migrations (for the users table):
+To run the alembic migrations for any database updates:

 ```bash
 docker-compose run --rm backend alembic upgrade head